Last updated:

 Tropical Cyclone Freddy

 Record-breaking Tropical Cyclone Freddy formed on Feb.
-3, 2023, northwest of Australia before traveling across the entire Indian Ocean to become the first Category 5 storm of this Southwest Indian Ocean cyclone season.
+3, 2023, northwest of Australia before traveling across the entire Indian Ocean to become the first Category 5 storm of the Southwest Indian Ocean cyclone season.

-According to the National Oceanic and Atmospheric Administration, no tropical cyclones have taken such a path across the Indian Ocean in the past two decades.
-On March 7, Freddy became the longest-lived tropical cyclone ever recorded and is now officially Earth’s most energetic storm ever observed.
+According to the National Oceanic and Atmospheric Administration, no tropical cyclones had taken such a path across the Indian Ocean in the past two decades.
+On March 7, Freddy became the longest-lived tropical cyclone ever recorded and was at that time officially Earth’s most energetic storm ever observed.

 Cyclone Freddy made landfall on Madagascar’s eastern coast, near Mananjary, on Feb.
 21. Freddy then moved across the Mozambique Channel and made landfall in Mozambique’s Inhambane province on Feb.
 24.